benorourke/credit-datasets/README.md

 <a id="1">[1]</a>
 Dua, D. and Graff, C. (2019).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.
 <a id="1">[2]</a>
-James, G., Witten, D., Hastie, T., & Tibshirani, R. (2013).
-An introduction to statistical learning (1st ed.)
+James, G., Witten, D., Hastie, T., & Tibshirani, R. (2014).
+An Introduction to Statistical Learning: with Applications in R